romer79/Almamia/README.md

 # Firebase Studio

 This is a NextJS starter in Firebase Studio.
-Alma Mia.
+Alma mía.

 To get started, take a look at src/app/page.tsx.